coderespawn/dungeon-architect-snap-map-user-guide-ue4/pages/snap_map/X01_OVERVIEW.md

 {% include inline_image.html file="overview/register_module_db_1.png" %}

 ---
 Click the **Build Module Cache** button after you've modified the module database.
 This is an optimization step so your dungeons build fast at runtime.
-You'll get a warning on screen DA detects that they are out of date
+You'll get a warning on screen DA if detects that they are out of date

 {% include inline_image.html file="overview/register_module_db_2.png" %}